core-wg/transport-indication/draft-ietf-core-transport-indication.md

 # Alternative History: What if SVCB had been around before CoAP over TCP? {#althist}

-This appendix explores a hypothetical scenario in which SVCB {{?RFC9460}} was around and supported before the controversial decision to establish the "coap+tcp" scheme.
+This appendix explores a hypothetical scenario in which Service Binding (SVCB, {{?RFC9460}}) was around and supported before the controversial decision to establish the "coap+tcp" scheme.
-It serves to provide a fresh perspective of what logically necessary before looking into how the facilities can be unified.
+It serves to provide a fresh perspective of what parts are logically necessary, and to ease the exploration of how it may be used in the future.

 ## Hypothetical retrospecification